tonii-dev/tonii-farms/src/main/java/io/github/toniidev/toniifarms/factories/README.md

 Used to create Inventories that have multiple pages.
 If you have to display an Inventory with a dynamic number of ItemStacks, that can be higher than 54, it is highly recommended to use this instead of default InventoryFactory.
 It still relies on InventoryFactory functionalities, though.
 ## InputFactory
 Used to handle actions to execute whenever a Player writes something in the server chat
+## BlockFactory
+Used to spawn 2 ArmorStands over a Block, usually useful to make a Player understand what the specified block does.